amyvanwell/gazerCode/Philosophy.md

   - Validation

-  A simple exogeneous attention task is included in order to "take a look into" the Gazer code.
  A potential limitation with online experimentation is that the experimenter is not in the room to confirm proper participation.
-Gazer includes a fixation task with a known output, provided proper calibration and participation.
+Gazer includes the attention task Single-Dot-Duration in order to take a look "into" the Gazer code.
+There is a known/expected output for this task, provided proper calibration and participation.
 This task should be included in any Gazer experiment so that the researcher may look at the data output and validate the participant's data.
-If the data does not follow the known pattern, this could be an indication of improper calibration or just improper participation (i.e., participant is not following the provided task).
+If the data does not follow the known pattern, this could be an indication of improper calibration or improper participation (i.e., participant is not following the provided task).

   - Collection

   There are currently plug-ins for five different types of trials.
-In the data collection phase, the experimenter defines blocks of trials with their own inputs in order to follow their own custom experiment design.
+In the data collection phase, the experimenter defines blocks of these trials with their own parameters/inputs in order to follow their own custom experiment design.

   - Analysis